rvldpw/Marketing-Benchmark-System/README.md

 This project is a **Performance Marketing Benchmark Management System** built with Python to store and evaluate campaign performance data.

-Developed as part of a **Data Science & Machine Learning program at :contentReference[oaicite:0]{index=0}**, this project reflects real-world marketing analytics use cases and practical system design.
+Developed as part of a **Data Science & Machine Learning program at: Purwadhika Digital School**, this project reflects real-world marketing analytics use cases and practical system design.

 It demonstrates how teams can manage campaign knowledge internally, especially since **CRM tools can be too expensive for some companies**.
 The program provides a lightweight way to track benchmarks and compare campaign results with historical best performance.